HassanSattar3/favourite-posters/README.md

 ## Objectives
 - To select and showcase a favorite poster.
-- To utilize CSS, JavaScript, Shell, and HTML in creating the project.
+- To utilize CSS, JavaScript, Shell, HTML, and React in creating the project.

 ## Tools Used
 - **CSS**: Used for styling the posters.
 - **JavaScript**: Used for any interactive elements.
+- **React**: Used for building the user interface.
 - **Shell**: Used for any scripting and automation tasks.
 - **HTML**: Used for structuring the webpage.